Privacy, data protection and copyright

 Personal data of third parties received/collected/processed in the course of executing projects

-Paid projects undertaken by TRL Insight often involve correspondence with individuals who are not party to the contract (that is, not from the client’s organisation or subcontractors).
-This may be for specific queries, such as questions for a Government department on a policy or statistical matter.
+This may (or may not) be used in contacting these individuals for specific queries, such as questions for a Government department on a policy or statistical matter.
 At the other extreme, it may involve close working over an extended period, such as with an interviewee, someone who has agreed to act as an unpaid adviser for the project, or guest speakers at events I am arranging.

 In addition, TRL Insight sometimes undertakes unpaid projects, which may involve similar processing of personal data.

-• Connecting with them on social media;
+- Connecting with them on social media;

-• Providing contact details for third parties, if requested by the data subject and/or the third party, if I honestly believe it is in the interests of both parties to be put into contact (names and contact details will only be given to individuals, not supplied through any automated procedure).
+- Providing contact details for third parties, if requested by the data subject and/or the third party, if I honestly believe it is in the interests of both parties to be put into contact (names and contact details will only be given to individuals, not supplied through any automated procedure);

-• Project planning and execution;
+- Project planning and execution;

-• Keeping records for future reference/follow-up;
+- Keeping records for future reference/follow-up;

-• Attendance at events associated with contract/agreement;
+- Attendance at events associated with contract/agreement;

-• Assisting colleagues;
+- Assisting colleagues;

-• For fellow associates of an organisation:
+- For fellow associates of an organisation:

-• Connecting on social media;
+- Connecting on social media;

-• Marketing (only as set out above);
+- Marketing (only as set out above);

-• Providing to third parties (only as set out above).
+- Providing to third parties (only as set out above).

 The personal data covered in this section will only be shared:

-• With clients, subcontractors, collaborators and other third parties as necessary for the execution of the project; or
+- With clients, subcontractors, collaborators and other third parties as necessary for the execution of the project; or

-• For providing contact details of fellow associates to third parties on the grounds set out above.
+- For providing contact details of fellow associates to third parties on the grounds set out above.

 Some clients, collaborators, subcontractors and third parties may be outside the UK.
 Data sharing with subcontractors will be subject to an agreement which requires a similar level of data protection to this privacy policy.